Topical Group on Compression of Condensed Matter

-The Topical Group on Shock Compression of Condensed Matter (SHOCK or SCCM) is a Unit of the American Physical Society (APS).
-The objective of the SCCM is the advancement and dissemination of knowledge on the physics of materials under dynamic high-pressure loading including shock physics, the effect of shock waves on materials, dynamic behavior of materials, and materials in extremes.
-Since its formation in 1984, the topical group has sponsored the Biennial International Conference of the APS Topical Group on Shock Compression of Condensed Matter (SCCM) and awards the George E. Duvall Shock Compression Science Award.
+The Topical Group on Compression of Condensed Matter (GCCM) is a Unit of the American Physical Society (APS).
+The objective of the GCCM is the advancement and dissemination of knowledge on the physics of materials under high-pressure loading including shock physics, the effect of shock waves on materials, dynamic behavior of materials, and materials in extremes.
+Originally formed in 1984 as the Topical Group on the Shock Compression of Condensed Matter, the group has sponsored the Biennial International Conference on Shock Compression of Condensed Matter (SCCM) and awards the George E. Duvall Shock Compression Science Award.
+The Topical Group changed to its current name in 2023 to reflect a broader community including static high compression experiments.

 While specific topics and session names are set for each Biennial SCCM Conference, frequent topics include: